-The Alfonso Ortiz Center for Intercultural Studies provides awards in support for projects that align with the mission and goals of the center.
+The Alfonso Ortiz Center for Intercultural Studies provides awards in support for projects that align with its mission and goals.

 Who should apply?

 We encourage UNM faculty, graduate students and staff to submit award requests for projects that create opportunities for collaboration and dialogue between the university and the wider community.

 The center funds projects in one or multiple categories described below.